☖ Home Units Converter Geometry Σ Math Physics Electricity

 Quadrilateral forms

-(We assume that the vertices are connected by the sequence from A to B then to C and to D and finally back to A) Because any arbitrary 4 sides can form a convex, concave or crossed quadrilateral it is mandatory to define the exact form.
+We assume that the vertices are connected sequentially from A to B, then to C, to D, and finally back to A. Because any arbitrary set of four sides can form a convex, concave, or crossed quadrilateral, it is necessary to define the exact configuration.

-In order to draw a quadrilateral closed shape the following inequalities must be fulfilled:
+To draw a closed quadrilateral, the following inequalities must be satisfied:

 Quadrilateral